-Commercial Income - £655k Underspend
+Commercial Income - £834k Underspend

-5.49 The Council's commercial estate remains an important source of income to the Authority as well as providing a good basis for regeneration and increasing economic activity and jobs creation.
-The Council's Property Management Team continue to work closely with tenants and despite the challenging economic climate the commercial income portfolio is forecast to be around £655k better than budget (Period 9 £655k).
+5.58 The Council's commercial estate remains an important source of income to the Authority as well as providing a good basis for regeneration and increasing economic activity and jobs creation.
+The Council's Property Management Team continue to work closely with tenants and despite the challenging economic climate the commercial income portfolio is forecast to be around £834k better than was budgeted at the start of the financial year, (Period 10 £655k underspend).
+The improved position for Period 11 reflects the latest position based on actuals to date.